haruosuz/evolve/references/README.evolve.tools.md

 OrthoFinder: phylogenetic orthology inference for comparative genomics.
 Emms DM1, Kelly S2.
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6857279/
+Fig. 1
+Right-hand side: Reciprocal best hits (RBH) based on gene similarity scores that are monotonic with branch length and the orthology relationships inferred from these scores using standard heuristics (orthologs inferred using RBHs and co-orthology identified from within species hits better than closest RBH [8, 16]).

 43. Emms D, Kelly S: Supplemental dataset for: OrthoFinder2: fast and accurate phylogenomic orthology analysis from gene sequences. https://doi.org/10.5281/zenodo.1481147 2019.

 動画